nicolerg/resources/scg_primer.md

 ## Compute partitions

 ### FREE `interactive` partition
-**This is where you should do the vast majority of your computation.** 16 cores, 128GB total are available for all running interactive jobs **PER PERSON**.
+16 cores, 128GB total are available for all running interactive jobs **PER PERSON**.
 You can split up those resources any way you would like.
-This is more than each person can politely use on `durga`.

 Launch a process in the `interactive` partition after logging in.
 There are two ways to do this: